trevordevore/levurehelper-dataview_tree/README.md

 ### NumberOfRows() and CacheKeyForRow()
 You do not need to worry about defining `NumberOfRows()` or `CacheKeyForRow()`.
 Both of these functions are defined in the DataView Tree behavior.
 The behavior returns the node `id` property in the `CacheKeyForRow()` function.

+## Adding tree lines to a custom row template

+The DataView Tree widget can draw tree lines which connect the nodes visually.
+The following tree line styles are used to describe how the tree lines can look at each level of the tree:

+- empty: do not display any line at that level.
+- `relative`: The node at this level has children that appear after this row.
+Display a vertical line at that level.
+- `child`: The node at this level is a child.
+Display a vertical line with a hash mark coming out of right.
+- `last child`: The node at this level is the last child.
+Display a vertical line that originates at the top of the rowl, is half the height of the row, and has a hash mark coming out of the right.
+- `parent`: This level is a parent node with children.
+Displaya horizontal line as well as a vertical line that originates in the middle of the row and extends to the bottom of the row.
+- `collapsed parent`: This level is a parent node with children but it is collapsed.
+There is a horizontal line present but not vertical line leading to the children.

+The DataView Tree stores the tree lines styles for each row when the tree is generated.
+You can display the tree lines using the included TreeLines widget.

+### Using the TreeLines widget

+The TreeLines widget is the default way to display tree lines as it is supported in LiveCode 8 and 9.
+The widget id is `community.livecode.trevordevore.treelines` and is automatically loaded along with the rest of the helper files.

+If your row template does not have the "TreeLines" widget in it then follow these instructions for adding it.
+The templates in the *ide* folder included with this Helper include the widget.

+To use the widget to display tree lines in your tree perform the following steps:

+1. Add the widget to your row template(s). `create widget "TreeLines" as "community.livecode.trevordevore.treelines"`. **Disable** the new widget and layer it behind everything except for the "Background" graphic.
+Set the coordinates to the topleft of the row template group.
+The width and height do not matter at this point.
+2. Configure the `lineColor`, `lineInset` and `lineSpacing` properties of the widget. `lineInset` and `lineSpacing` are integers. `lineInset` adjusts the offset from the left of the widget that lines `lineSpacing` represents how wide each level is in your tree.
+You can set the `lineStyles` of the widget to a list of values to see what each style looks like For example, `relative,relative,empty,child,last child,parent`.
+3. In the `FillInData` handler of your row template set the `lineStyles` property: `set the lineStyles of widget "TreeLines" of me to the dvNodeTreeLineStyles[pDataA["id"]] of me`. **Important**: Make sure that you copy the `id` key from `pNodeA` to `rDataA` in the `DataForNode` handler.
+4. In the `LayoutControl` message set the width and height to fill the entire row control.

 ## Accessing node and row properties in the tree